Eye For Film >> Movies >> Labyrinth (1986) Film Review

 But this is also a story about growing up, in which Sarah must learn to set aside her vanity and desire for attention and learn to take on real responsibility if she wants to reach her goal.
 It is here that it falters as, like Sarah, it sways back and forth between childishness and more complex adult themes.
 There are many scenes delightful to young children which older viewers will find shallow and gimmicky, whilst the younger ones will be left puzzled and bored by the strange romance between Sarah and her enemy.

-The film is most famous, of course, because the Goblin King is played by David Bowie, and because he wears a pair of tights which leave very little to the imagination (if you're not sure what I mean, check out the dedicated website Bowie's Area).
+The film is most famous, of course, because the Goblin King is played by David Bowie, and because he wears a pair of tights which leave very little to the imagination.
 This is quite sufficient to keep many fans watching it over and over again.
 Bowie also supplies the soundtrack, which, though not his strongest work, does give the film a little extra something.
 His commitment to making it work even extended to providing the baby noises (impossible to guess) when the child star failed to cooperate.

 Beyond this, the real stars of the show are the goblins themselves, gloriously ugly and gruesome, characters who will give children real scares yet whom they will find themselves able to identify with at the same time, especially if they love mischief.
 The big goblin battle near the end is great fun.
 It's just a shame that the film lacks the consistency to maintain this level of energy all the way through.Reviewed on: 12 Dec 2009